-- Refrigerate for up to 1 hour before serving.
+- Use frosting on a completely cooled cake.
+Refrigerate for up to 1 hour before serving.

 This website, https://heretocook.com, offers nutritional information for recipes contained on this site.
 This information is provided as a courtesy and should not be construed as a guarantee.
 This information is a product of online calculators such as Cronometer.com and MyFitnesPal.com